-The JALT Extensive Reading SIG publishes the online peer-reviewed journal called The Journal of Extensive Reading (JER).
-The journal supplements what is already offered in ERJ by focusing on the publication of high-quality empirical research on ER.
+The Journal of Extensive Reading (JER) is a peer-reviewed online journal of research on extensive reading run by the Japan Association of Language Teaching (JALT) Extensive Reading Special Interest Group.
+The journal supplements what is already offered in the journal Extensive Reading in Japan (ERJ) by focusing on the publication of high-quality empirical research on ER.

-If you would like to join the JER publication team, please contact Peter Hourdequin, the ER SIG's Publications Chair at jer @ ersig.org
+If you would like to join the JER publication team, please contact Hudson Murrell, the ER SIG's Publications Chair at

 You can find out more about the Journal of Extensive Reading here.